-We are a team of researchers and students led by Associate Professor Dorthe B. Ravnsbæk at Department of Physics, Chemistry and Physics at University of Southern Denmark.
+We are a team of researchers and students led by Associate Professor Dorthe B. Ravnsbæk at Department of Physics, Chemistry and Pharmacy at University of Southern Denmark.

 Our research evolves around inorganic materials for energy storage and conversion.
 Our major on-going activities are focusing on materials for rechargeable batteries and span from material design and synthesis using various inorganic synthesis methods, material characterization with focus on structure and topology as well as battery fabrication and tests of battery performance.

 In our research we aim to: